 The total number of semester credit hours awarded for Credit Awards may vary depending upon the student's program of study; however, the total credit awarded (including transfer credits) cannot exceed 75% of the total credits required for the student's declared program of study.
-At least 25% of the total credits in a TSTC student's certificate or AAS degree plan must be earned through regular SCH instruction at a TSTC college.
+At least 25% of the total credits in a TSTC student's certificate or AAS degree plan must be earned through regular SCH instruction at a TSTC college or at another institution of higher education in partnership with TSTC.